adamhsparks/read.abares/README.md

 {read.abares} is not available through CRAN (yet).
 The preferred method is to use [{remotes}](https://remotes.r-lib.org) like so.
-Note that for Linux users, you will need to install system libraries to support geospatial packages in R, _e.g._, {sf} and {terra} as well as some packages for downloading data via [curl](https://curl.se/download.html), please see [Note for Linux Installers](#Note-for-Linux-Installers).
+Note that for Linux users, you will need to install system libraries to support geospatial packages in R, _e.g._, {sf} and {terra} as well as some packages for downloading data via [curl](https://curl.se/download.html).
+Linux users, please see[^2].

 ```r
 if (!require("remotes")) {